coreinfrastructure/best-practices-badge/doc/background.md

 <a href="http://www.360is.com/06-postfix.htm">Postfix approach
 for developing secure software</a>
 emphasizes using
-a very experienced team of just a few security conscious individuals, writing it from scratch to be secure (and in particular resistant to buffer overflows), and developing an architecture that runs a set of daemons each performing a different set of tasks
+an experienced team of just a few security conscious individuals, writing it from scratch to be secure (and in particular resistant to buffer overflows), and developing an architecture that runs a set of daemons each performing a different set of tasks